 Marta Bruno Soares

-Before starting her academic career Marta worked as a policy planner in the UK focusing on developing climate change planning policies at the local level and working on related tasks such as public consultation, strategic environmental assessment, GIS, and monitoring of local policies.
+Prior to starting her academic career, Marta worked as a policy planner in the UK focusing on developing climate change planning policies at the local level and working on related activities (public consultation, strategic environmental assessment, GIS, and monitoring).

 - Seasonal to decadal climate predictions